JJbrotherdoesjava/Octohack/README.md

 # Octohack
 Posted this because I leaked it first.
 Faxren has been swatted for being a pedo and lying about his age to underaged minors and having discord kittens.
-Primo give me octohack + I have your tokens and your full dox
+Primo give me octohack + Please

+Owned by the JJhack Swat team